 We hold and use data (email addresses) to allow us to communicate with veterinary surgeons and veterinary nurses and the public on a regular basis, to provide information on a wide variety of relevant issues including our news and activities, projects and initiatives, surveys and newsletters.
 We also issue announcements about, and invitations to, various meetings and events.

-Member of the profession will be opted in to a mailing list and can choose to opt out if they wish.
+Members of the profession will be opted in to a mailing list and can choose to opt out if they wish.
 Members of the public can choose to opt in to the mailing list.
 Those who are on the mailing list will receive emails that may include Mind Matters news, updates, related product or service information, etc. We may use third-party service providers to help us operate our business and the site or administer activities on our behalf, such as sending out newsletters or surveys, or running training events.
 We may share your information with these third parties for those limited purposes provided that you have given us your permission.

-The Mind Matters site will use Google Analytics as a statistical tool to gather information in order for us to analyse the use of our website.
+The Mind Matters site uses Google Analytics as a statistical tool to gather information in order for us to analyse the use of our website.
 Google Analytics stores this information as a cookie on the visitor’s computer.
 The statistical information generated by Google Analytics relating to our website is used to create internal reports to help improve the content and user experience of our website.
-For further information on Google Analytics use of data please refer to Googles Analytics specific “Safeguarding your Data” page;
+For further information on Google Analytics use of data please refer to Googles Analytics specific “Safeguarding your Data” page.

 6. How do we collect your data?